• ABOUT SPOTTED COUCH

 David and Julie Ireland were ordered not have contact with their 21-year-old daughter and to keep 500 feet away from her at all times.
 Although Black Swan is fiction, it nevertheless explores hidden realities of high-stakes art and performance.
 For now, Ms. Ireland seems to have escaped the smothering wrath of her obsessively controlling stage parents.
 Interestingly, this type of parental stalking doesn’t fit into the typology outlined by Mullen et all.

-In Rhythm O — one of her most brazen performances — the artist offers herself to an audience by allowing them to use an array of 72 objects – condoms, a feather, razor blades, matches, flowers and a gun with a bullet in it – on her body.
+In Rhythm O, one of her most brazen performances, the artist offers herself to the audience by allowing them to use an array of 72 objects – condoms, a feather, razor blades, matches, flowers and a gun with a bullet in it – on her body.
 Over the 6-hour performance, the audience becomes more and more aggressive towards her, leaving her injured and violated, with one man holding a gun to her head for two hours.
 After unabashedly placing their desires onto her passive and inert body through physical violations, many of them moved away in fear of retaliation once she ended the performance and moved towards them.

 Elegantly played, Abramovic reverses the roles by turning the stalkers into the stalked.
 Much like the artist, the cult of celebrity confronts us with compelling images that are intoxicating and call to us like sirens – often reaching into, and locking onto, our most primitive desires.